-You’ve heard of ERPs and have a general understanding of what they do but aren’t sure how they actually work?
+You’ve heard of ERPs and have a general understanding of what they do but aren’t sure how they actually work or if they can contribute to your current business process?

-Don’t worry – here we’ll give you an explanation of ERPs, talk about who uses them, and break down how they work.
-We’ll also show you easy-to-understand, real-life examples.
+Don’t worry – here we’ll give you an explanation what an ERP tool is, talk about who uses them, and break down how they work for different industries.
+We’ll also show you easy-to-understand, real-life examples of an ERP integration.

 What Is An ERP?

-Enterprise Resource Planning (ERP) software systems are used by companies to oversee, customize and automate time-consuming daily activities.
+Enterprise Resource Planning (ERP) software systems are used by companies to oversee, customize and automate time-consuming daily activities of the business operation.

 This includes business needs such as:

-The automation that ERP systems utilize saves time and money, and their business intelligence saves headaches and frustration with the management of multiple systems.
+The automation that an ERP software system utilizes saves time and money, and their business intelligence saves headaches and frustration with the management of multiple systems.

 Who Uses ERP Systems?